TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

       	 */
       	public function returnFieldJS() {
       		return '
-      			return value + " [added by JavaScript]"
+      			return value + " [added by JavaScript on field blur]" ';
-      		';
       	}

       	/**
-      	 * Server-side validation/evaluation when saving the record *
+      	 * Server-side validation/evaluation on saving the record *
       	 * @param string $value The field value to be evaluated
       	 * @param string $is_in The "is_in" value of the field configuration from TCA